What are therapy pets?

 Interacting with pets is usually a safe encounter, but people and pets can both be unpredictable.
 The key element in pet therapy is the pet, but the handler is important, too.
 Both need training.
 Dogs should be obedience trained and handlers should know how to control their pet.
 There are experienced organizations that assess and train pet therapy teams (dog and owner/handler).

 Pets must be mild-mannered and calm.
 An overly active dog or cat that jumps up on a patient can cause unintentional harm.
 Even a small scratch could present physical and emotional problems for a patient.
-Pet owners/handlers have to be friendly and interactive, too.
+Pet owners/handlers must be friendly and interactive, too.
 Their presence is an additional comfort to residents.
-Many therapy groups match health care facilities with suitable therapy teams.
+Many therapy groups match healthcare facilities with suitable therapy teams.

-On the flip side, patients must also be gentle with the pets.
+Likewise, patients must be gentle with therapy pets.
 Dropping a small dog or cat can hurt them.
 Squeezing a larger pet can be uncomfortable.
-To minimize problems, pets should be desensitized to common handling: rubbing ears, patting heads, etc. The owner/handler should stay close to the pet to ensure safety of all concerned.
+To minimize problems, pets should be desensitized to common handling, such as having their ears rubbed or their head patted.
+The owner/handler should stay close to the pet to ensure the safety of all concerned.

-Pets also have to be healthy and clean!
-They cannot introduce pathogens to the medical environment.
-Dogs and cats should be bathed and brushed to reduce dander which can be problematic for people with allergies.
-All pets should be up-to-date with their immunizations and be free of internal (intestinal worms) and external (fleas, ticks, lice, mites) parasites.
+Pets also must be healthy and clean, so they do not introduce pathogens to the medical environment.
+Dogs and cats should be bathed and brushed to reduce dander, which can be problematic for people with allergies.
+All pets should be up-to-date with their immunizations and be free of internal parasites (e.g., intestinal worms) and external parasites (e.g., fleas, ticks, lice, and mites).

 Are therapy pets and service animals the same thing?

+Therapy pets are not service animals.
+Service animals are trained to perform specific assistance tasks for people with disabilities.
 Therapy pets live with their owners and are regular pets.
-They visit people at health care facilities but do not “belong” to any one patient and are not specifically assistance trained.
-Therapy pets are an asset to health care and have an important job, helping both children and adults with a variety of physical and mental issues.
-We do a lot for our pets, but they do a lot for us.
-And therapy pets do even more to make people feel good.
-So, just say, “Good job!”
+They visit people at healthcare facilities but do not “belong” to any one patient and are not specifically trained in personal assistance.
+Therapy pets are an asset to healthcare and have an important job, helping children and adults with a variety of physical and mental issues.